A three-day forum celebrating the novel’s 200th anniversary by contemplating its bearing today in medical research, practice and ethics

 Mary Shelley’s Frankenstein, the defining creation myth and horror story of the modern era, was published in 1818.
-The Medical Humanities program, the Center for the History of Medicine, with support from the Provost’s Office, the Department of Obstetrics and Gynecology, and the Division of Biology and Biomedical Science will host a three-day event, The Curren(t)cy of Frankenstein, to celebrate the 200th anniversary of the novel’s publication by contemplating its bearing today in the context of medical research, practice, and ethics.
+The Medical Humanities program and the Center for the History of Medicine will host a three-day Forum on The Curren(t)cy of Frankenstein, to celebrate the 200th anniversary of the novel’s publication by contemplating its bearing today in the context of medical research, practice, and ethics.

-The event will include a performance piece on Frankenstein directed by Bill Whitaker, professor of the practice in the Performing Arts Department.
+The event will begin with performance from the celebrated adaptation of Frankenstein by playwright Nick Dear, directed by Bill Whitaker, Professor of the Practice in the Performing Arts Department.
 Whitaker has directed numerous plays at Washington University and regularly teaches at Shakespeare’s Globe Theater in London.

-Office of Faculty Affairs, Washington University Medical School
+Office of Faculty Affairs, Washington University School of Medicine